Volunteer-Tech/akiTech/README.md

 # ✍️ akiTech

 akiTech is a versatile SaaS frontend application designed to cater to a wide range of business types.
-Whether you're in retail, services, technology, or any other sector, AkiTech adapts seamlessly to meet your unique needs, providing powerful tools to enhance your business operations.
+Whether you're in retail, services, technology, or any other sector, akiTech adapts seamlessly to meet your unique needs, providing powerful tools to enhance your business operations.

 ## 💻⚛️🏗️🛠️ Tech-stacks used